INTRODUCTION

 expression of love for us on the cross.
 No doubt, being a member of a religious

-Passionists, has helped to shape my spiritual life over many years to what I
+spiritual life over many years to what I have become today.
+My whole purpose is

-have become today.
-My whole purpose is to center on the Crucifixion of Jesus
+to center on the Crucifixion of Jesus and allow different meditations to flow

-the Old Testament to be connected to the New Testament which it naturally is,
+from that contemplation.
+I will allow the Old Testament to be connected to the

-and particularly to this key moment when in the New Testament when Christ is
+New Testament which it naturally is, and particularly to this key moment when

-crucified.
-I am inspired by the Typology used by many Fathers of the Church,
+used by many Fathers of the Church, beginning with Origen, following Jesus'

-Old Testament.
-But I also will allow my
+example that connects himself with the Old Testament.
+But I also will allow my own imagination to

-own imagination to make other connections which we can call allegory.
-I follow
+make other connections which we can call allegory.
+I follow in this sense the

-in this sense the definition given to the differences of these two categories
+definition given to the differences of these two categories by Hansen:

-For Hanson, typology was successful
+For Hanson, typology was

-and its nonliteral referent.
+non-literal referent.
 (Martins 2008)

 I've always loved symbols and my rich imagination